Best sober living facility for men in Saint Louis, MO.

 Resident Coordinator

-Craig Perry is the Resident Coordinator.
+Craig Perry is a Resident Coordinator.
 Craig was the first resident of Learn to Live Recovery and is a proud example of what Recovery can do in your life.
-He uses his life experience in and out of recovery to support residents finding their way to long-term recovery.
+He uses his life experience being in recovery since 2021 to support residents finding their way to long-term recovery, as well as his knowledge as a trained Recovery Coach through the CCAR program.
+Craig manages a caseload of residents to see them through our program, start to finish, and is an excellent task manager, organizing various aspects of programming and operations.

 John Palmer